kevinveenbirkenbach/cymais/roles/bkp-directory-validator/README.md

 ## Description

 This Ansible role installs the [directory-validator](https://github.com/kevinveenbirkenbach/directory-validator.git).
-It is used by the bkp-docker-to-local and cleanup-failed-docker-backups roles to verify whether backups have been successfully created.
+It is used by the bkp-docker-to-local and cln-failed-docker-backups roles to verify whether backups have been successfully created.

 ## Overview